 Other non-drug therapies that can help include:

-A number of mental health apps are also available via The Toolbox by ReachOut.com.
+A number of digital mental health resources are available at the Australian Government's Head to Health website or The Toolbox by ReachOut.com.

 Why is it important to follow my treatment or mental health care plan?